 Visit Ärteråsen summer farm

-Dating back to the 15thcentury, Ärteråsen in Rättvik is one of the largest preserved summer grazing farms in Sweden.
+Dating back to the 15thcentury, Ärteråsen in Rättvik is one of the largest preserved Swedish summer grazing farms.
 So, what’s a summer grazing farm?

 Ärteråsen was at its peak in the middle of the 19th century.
 At that time there were 22 cabins and 36 caretakers for the animals.
-Several families shared the cabins and hundreds of animals were to be found on the open meadows and in the forest.
+Several families shared the cabins, and hundreds of animals grazed open meadows and in the forest.
 Today only 12 cabins remain and during the summer months cows still graze in the meadow.

 Just up the hill from the farm is a fire observation tower which is about 400 m above sea level.
 The views from the top offer a panorama of the beautiful Dalarna countryside.